thomas-dean/GITS/src/main/resources/db/README.md

     ```
 5. Run all scripts in the `tables` directory.
     - NOTE: This may require some fiddling with the order you run the scripts.
+6. Run all scripts in the `data` directory.

 ## Overview